lleveque/hugonot/README.md

 # Contribute !
 If you are wandering in Strasbourg, in the Krutenau area, you might come across Hugonot's work.
 Take a look at those concrete columns known as "colonnes Morris", between concert banners and party posters.
 If you spot something, please take a picture and send it to me trackinghugonot@gmail.com (including date and GPS coordinates would be awesome !).
+If you know how to use git, you can also submit pull requests to this repository.
+Any help is welcome !

 # Reading clues
 ## Planet of the Apes